TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 - "Save and view page" will both save your work and open the current page in the frontend.

-- "Save and create new one" will save your work and open a new empty input form.
+- "Save and create a new one" will save your work and open a new empty input form.

 - "Save and close" will save your work and return you to wherever